Behringer U-Phoria UMC204HD Overview

-What I will be providing is first-hand experience using the device as an audio enthusiast.
+What I will be providing is my first-hand experience using the device as an audio enthusiast.
 I’ll also be explaining some caveats that I have regarding it, as there are some things I wish it did a little bit better.
-For the price that I bought it though, it has far exceeded my expectations.
+For the price that I bought it, though, it has far exceeded my expectations.

 First impressions of the Behringer UMC204HD

 At first glance, the Behringer UMC204HD looks fairly complicated, with several dials and buttons scattered on the front plate.
 However, if you pay close attention, it is actually much simpler than it appears.
 The IO is separated into four separate sections –